foundation-model-stack/fms-hf-tuning/CONTRIBUTING.md

 ```
 poetry install --with fms-accel
 ```
 `fms-acceleration` is a collection of plugins that packages that accelerate fine-tuning / training of large models, as part of the `fms-hf-tuning` suite.
-For more details on see [this section below](#fms-acceleration).
+For more details on see [this section in the README.md](README.md#fms-acceleration).

 <details>
 <summary>Linting</summary>